RaviTambade/linux/memorymgmt.md

 In operating systems, memory allocation refers to the process of assigning memory to different processes or programs running on a computer system.
 There are two types of memory allocation techniques that operating systems use: contiguous and non-contiguous memory allocation.
 In contiguous memory allocation, memory is assigned to a process in a contiguous block.
 In non-contiguous memory allocation, memory is assigned to a process in non-adjacent blocks.

-Contiguous Memory Allocation
+## Contiguous Memory Allocation
 Contiguous memory allocation is a technique where the operating system allocates a contiguous block of memory to a process.
 This memory is allocated in a single, continuous chunk, making it easy for the operating system to manage and for the process to access the memory.
 Contiguous memory allocation is suitable for systems with limited memory sizes and where fast access to memory is important.

-Non-contiguous Memory Allocation
+## Non-contiguous Memory Allocation

 Non-contiguous memory allocation, on the other hand, is a technique where the operating system allocates memory to a process in non-contiguous blocks.
 The blocks of memory allocated to the process need not be contiguous, and the operating system keeps track of the various blocks allocated to the process.
 Non-contiguous memory allocation is suitable for larger memory sizes and where efficient use of memory is important.

-Non-contiguous memory allocation can be done in two ways Paging − In paging, the memory is divided into fixed-size pages, and each page is assigned to a process.
+Non-contiguous memory allocation can be done in two ways:

+- <b>Paging</b> − In paging, the memory is divided into fixed-size pages, and each page is assigned to a process.
 This technique is more efficient as it allows the allocation of only the required memory to the process.

-Segmentation − In segmentation, the memory is divided into variable-sized segments, and each segment is assigned to a process.
+- <b>Segmentation</b> − In segmentation, the memory is divided into variable-sized segments, and each segment is assigned to a process.
 This technique is more flexible than paging but requires more overhead to keep track of the allocated segments.

+## Difference between contigious and non contigious memory

 <table class="table table-bordered">
 <tbody><tr>